andremiani/ShoppableVideo/README.md

 > gem install sass

-This will install Sass and any dependencies for you.
 If you get an error message then it's likely you will need to use the sudo command to install the Sass gem.

 > sudo gem install sass

-Double-check.
-You should now have Sass installed, but it never hurts to double-check.
-In your terminal application you can type:

-> sass -v

-It should return Sass 3.4.22 (Selective Steve).
-Congratulations!
-You've successfully installed Sass.
+* Install compass

+> sudo gem install compass

+* Install Homebrew

+> ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+* Install Node.

+> brew install node

 * Install gulp globally.

-> pm install --global gulp
+> npm install --global gulp

+* Install gulp jshint-module.

+> npm install --save-dev jshint gulp-jshint

+* ...Install a bunch of other gulp modules in the same manner if needed.

-* Install gulp in dir.
+* Install gulp in directory.

 > npm install gulp

-* Run application.
+* Compile application.

 > gulp

+* Install a bunch of other gulp modules in this manner until successful compilation.

+> npm install <'name of module'>

-* dist/index.html in your browser.
+* Open dist/index.html in your browser.